MitchMedeiros/MLCompare/README.md

 <hr>

-MLCompare is a Python library for running comparison pipelines, focused on being straight-forward and flexible.
-It supports multiple popular ML libraries, can perform dataset retrieval, processing, and results visualization.
-It also support providing your own models and model pipelines.
+MLCompare is a Python library for running comparison pipelines that is focused on being both straight-forward and flexible.
+It supports multiple popular ML libraries, retrieval from multiple online dataset repositories, data processing, and model results visualization.
+It also allows for using your own models and datasets.

 <table align="center">
     <tr>